abfrad/HiAli/README.md

 <b>Back End:</b>

-<a href="https://github.com/neo4j/neo4j"> Neo4j </a> is a graph NOSQL database that enables to store data in nodes and connect them to each other with relationships.
+<a href="https://github.com/neo4j/neo4j"> Neo4j </a> is a graph NOSQL dbms that enables to store data in nodes and connect them to each other with relationships.
 Both nodes and relationships can hold data inside properties which is very convenient for storing words and also directives and keywords for them to mimic meaning in a way.
 In Nodes I have implemented People and Phenomenon as SUBJECT while the have properties as “pname” that stands for person and “tname” that stands for any other Phenomena and by Phenomena it is meant any visible and invisible known existence for example “Gravity”.
 There are nodes that group WH words or GREET or RECATION.
 Each node has a directive and a keyword, directive will enable script to know which word is being referred to and keyword is the way to find pointed word.
 The script can find its way from one word to another via relationships.
 Relationships store mostly verbs mixed with prepositions and conjunctions.